llydiacross/magicmirror.one/ReadMe.markdown

 ## Using this template

 For developer convenience, [TailwindCSS](<https://tailwindcss.com>) is already plugged in with PostCSS.
-If you do not wish to use it, simply uninstall & remove the following lines within your `webpack.config.js`
+If you do not wish to use PostCSS, simply uninstall & remove the following lines within your `webpack.config.js`

 ```js
 // Starts at line 119